-Background: Since I was a youngster back in Philadelphia one of my favorite snacks is beet pickled eggs, especially alongside some cottage cheese with salt and pepper.
-We make these just about every week, and normally would steam the eggs and then use a cold-water bath.
-When Carolyn brought home a new air fryer, we were trying to figure out what to make…and a hah… hard boiled eggs!
-It much easier, takes less time, much less messy, and saves on propane gas, all things that make cooking easier!
+Growing up in and around Philadelphia, one of our favorite snacks was beet pickled eggs, especially along with some cottage cheese and salt and pepper.
+It’s a Pennsylvania Dutch classic!
+We make these just about every week, and would normally steam and then use a cold-water bath.
+Carolyn now uses our new air fryer to hard-boiled eggs, it’s much easier, takes less time, and saves propane gas.

-1 15 oz. can sliced beets in water (not pickled) with juice reserved
+15 oz can sliced beets in water (not pickled) with juice reserved

 ½ onion cut in small thin strips